 8. Population, Development and Labour Economics

-Each year we will distribute a limited Number of Awards among the accepted fellows.
-However, due to limited funds, we encourage students to apply for a variety of other programmes.
-For more information you can visit The grants pages of the university website.
+Each year we will distribute a limited number of scholarships among the accepted fellows.
+However, due to limited funds, we encourage students to apply for a variety of other scholarships.
+For more information, you can visit the scholarships pages of the university website.
 You can also check for grants and scholarships at www.studinholland.nl